lsst-ts/observatory-ops-docs/Daytime-Operations/Main-Telescope/MT-Calibrations/ComCam-Combined-Calibrations-Procedure/comcam-combined-calibrations-procedure.rst

 Overview
 ========

-This procedure describes how to execute the SAL Script to produce combined calibrations for LSSTComCam on the ScriptQueue from the LSST Operations and Visualization Enviroment (LOVE) at the Summit.
+This procedure describes how to execute the SAL Script to take individual calibration frames (biases, darks, and flats) and verify them via the `cp_verify`_ package for LSSTComCam on the ScriptQueue from the LSST Operations and Visualization Enviroment (LOVE) at the Summit.

 The script will have the option to:

-- command LSSTComCam to take a number of calibrations frames:
+- command LSSTComCam to take a number of individual calibrations frames:
    - biases
    - darks
    - flats
-- call the corresponding Rubin Science Pipelines calibration generation pipetask to produce biases, darks, flats, defects and Photon Transfer Curves (PTCs) via the OCS-Controlled Pipeline System (OCPS),
+- call the corresponding Rubin Science Pipelines calibration generation pipetask to produce combined biases, combined darks, combined flats, defects, and Photon Transfer Curves (PTCs) via the OCS-Controlled Pipeline System (OCPS),
-- verify the images taken using as reference the calibration generated in the previous step (see the package `cp_verify`_, and the technical notes `DMTN-101`_ and `DMTN-222`_), or using pre-existing calibrations (via the ``generate_calibrations`` boolean parameter in the configuration file), and
+- verify the images taken using as reference the calibration generated in the previous step via the ``generate_calibrations`` boolean parameter in the configuration file (this mode is referred to as "internal verification"; see the package `cp_verify`_, and the technical notes `DMTN-101`_ and `DMTN-222`_), or using pre-existing calibrations that are usually located in the ``LSSTComCam/calib`` standard calibration collection (this mode is referred to as "external verification"), and
-- certify the resulting calibration with a given range of validity dates.
+- automatically certify the newly-generated combined calibration (if ``generate_calibrations`` is set to ``True``) with a given range of validity dates (usually one day).

+The verification step is currently only implemented for biases, darks, and flats.
+In order to run `cp_verify`_, the verification pipetask uses as input individual images and the combined image for a particular calibration type as a reference.
+This reference combined image may already exist in the default calibration collection ``LSSTComCam/calib`` (a location that can be changed via the ``input_collections_verify_bias`` and similar parameters), or, the user can indicate the script to generate a new combined calibration from the individual images taken via the ``generate_calibrations`` parameter.
+The former is known as ``external verification``, and the latter as ``internal verification``.
+The two verification modes are designed to answer slightly different questions using the same tools; for ``external verification``, the question is "are the data taken with the camera consistent with what they were in the recent past?"
+This covers stability ranges on the day/week/month time scales.  ``Internal verification`` asks "are the data taken with the camera consistent with themselves?", covering stability ranges on the minute/hour level.
+By default, the script will run in ``external verification`` mode.

-For at least one type of test (as defined in `DMTN-101`_), if the majority of tests fail in the majority of detectors and the majority of exposures, then the script will terminate by raising a ``RuntimeError`` after calculating the verification statistics, and the calibration will not be certified.
+For at least one type of test (as defined in `DMTN-101`_), if the majority of tests fail verification in the majority of detectors and the majority of exposures, then the script will terminate after calculating these verification statistics.
+If ``generate_calibrations`` is ``True``, the calibration will not be certified into the ``calibration_collection`` collection.
 The configuration parameters ``number_verification_tests_threshold_bias``, ``number_verification_tests_threshold_dark``, and ``number_verification_tests_threshold_flat`` will be used to define thresholds to decide whether the calibration will pass verification and should be certified or not.
 Currently, verification is only implemented for ``BIAS``, ``DARK``, and ``FLAT`` calibration types.
 If the configuration parameters ``do_defects`` and ``do_ptc`` are set to ``True``, verification will be skipped for the ``DEFECTS`` and ``PTC`` calibrations and they will be automatically certified.

 The script currently has the option (via the ``script_mode`` parameter in the configuration options) to: